GitHub Commits

 Section titled “Auto-merge Mode”Automatically merge documentation PRs into the default branch as soon as they’re created.

-Auto-merge requires auto-publish to also be enabled.
+Auto-merge requires automatic PR creation to also be enabled.

 Auto-merge is useful for: